 - Awaiting Reply

-- What are your pipeline stages?
-Stages are the steps in your pipeline that move a lead from initial discovery to a closed deal.
-The pre-built stages in our free CRM template (that you can easily change to better fit your own business process) include:
+3. What are your pipeline stages?
+Pipeline stages are the steps in your sales process that move a lead from initial discovery to a closed deal.
+The pre-built stages in our free CRM template that you can easily change to fit your own business process better include:

-- Where do your leads come from?
-Use your CRM spreadsheet to keep track of where your leads come from so that you can provide better customer service (and decide where to focus your future marketing).
-The downloadable CRM template includes:
+4. Where do your leads come from?
+Use your CRM template to keep track of where your leads come from so you can provide better customer service and decide where to focus your future marketing efforts.
+The downloadable CRM template includes fields such as:

-- Invest time and resources: According to Forbes, companies that spent at least 4 hours managing their sales pipeline saw 14% greater revenue growth than those who spent only 1 hour a month.
-Have regular meetings with your team to discuss:
+- Invest time and resources: According to the Harvard Business Review, companies that spent at least 3 hours per month managing their sales pipeline saw 11% greater revenue growth than those that spent fewer than 3 hours per month.
+Meet with your team regularly to discuss:

 - Leads currently moving through the pipeline

 - Leads that were disqualified in a later sales stage.
 Why were they lost?